 Born to Athens nobility, Pericles, is skeptical of his city’s pact with Sparta.
 Despite its critical role in the defeat of the Persians, he sees Sparta more as an adversary than an ally.
 However, Pericles puts aside his suspicion of the rival city-state when, in 464 BCE, he offers support to Sparta to put down the “Helot Revolt.”

 Helots, fed up with their treatment, rebel against their masters.
 When Athens sends a force to assist Sparta, the Spartans infamously refuse the aid and handle the matter themselves.
 Pericles, who had risked much, is none too pleased with the Spartans’ refusal.
 Plus, he believes that Spartans can’t be trusted.
-But, given the external threats, he finds it in Athens’ best interests to negotiate a peace treaty with its archrival.
+But, given the external threats, he finds it in the Athenian best interests to negotiate a peace treaty with its archrival.

 An even greater achievement for Pericles is his introduction of far-reaching democratic reforms in Athens.
 He permits all Athenian citizens to vote and to participate in the administration of the state.
 This brings greater equality and civic involvement to the citizens.